Bug report #21686

 I don't know exactly if this is a general QGIS server 3.x problem or specific to our Docker/NGINX configuration?

-#2 Updated by Alessandro Pasotti 10 months ago
+#2 Updated by Alessandro Pasotti over 3 years ago

 - Assignee set to Alessandro Pasotti

 I'm not really sure about how to fix this, and even if that's a bug: the issue is triggered by the symbol renderer which has a data-defined property on symbol size wth an expression that is based on @map_scale property.

 But, in case of a getlegendgraphic request, there is no map and there is no map_scale so the expression evaluation obviously fails, in other words, the getlegendgraphic request does not have all the information required to calculate the map_scale and to determine the symbol size.